Computing the Reciprocal of a $\phi$-function by Rational Approximation: Introduction

-Two potential drawbacks against the use of rational formulas are the possible higher computational cost of linear system solving w.r.t. matrix-by-vector multiplication and the requirement of the full storage of the matrix for direct solvers.
-However, these issues do not apply for remarkable classes of matrices including band, rank structured and displacement structured matrices.
-It is shown that for a symmetric banded matrix $A$ these novel approximations \eqref{appformula} yield a computable reconstruction of the associated matrix function $\psi_1(A)$ which exhibits decaying properties comparable to the best existing theoretical bounds and significantly superior to the behavior of the corresponding polynomial approximations.
-The matrix function $\psi_1(A)$ can thus be manipulated efficiently using its resulting data-sparse format combined with the rank-structured matrix technology \cite{EGH_book}.
-Furthermore, when $A$ is rank-structured the action of the matrix $\psi_1(A)$ on a vector can be computed efficiently using the direct fast solver for shifted linear systems proposed in \cite{BEG_preprint}.
+where $p_s(z)$ is a polynomial of degree $\ell=\ell(s)$ and $\tau_s=\tau(s)\in \mathbb N$.
+These novel expansions compares favorably with polynomial approximations based on the Maclaurin series as well as other rational Pad\'e approximants determined by inverting the approximation of $\phi_1(A)$.
+Specifically: \begin{enumerate} \item Theory and numerical evidence show that the formulas \eqref{appformula} are accurate on larger domains than their polynomial counterparts thus allowing for larger steps in integration schemes. \item Typically rational approximations based on \eqref{appformula} and Pad\'e techniques behave similarly.
+However, the computation $\psi_1(A)$ and $\psi_1(A)\B v$ by means of \eqref{appformula} is insensitive of numerical difficulties due to the conditioning of $\phi_1(A)$.
+Also, computations based on \eqref{appformula} are inherently parallelizable. \item Besides this, the scheme \eqref{appformula} can be applied easily and efficiently to remarkable classes of matrices including band, rank structured and displacement structured matrices, which are often found in applications (e.g., from discretization of differential operators).
+Indeed, fast and robust inversion algorithms are available for these classes of matrices, together with cheap storage techniques.
+In particular, when $A$ is rank-structured the action of the matrix $\psi_1(A)$ on a vector can be computed efficiently using the direct fast solver for shifted linear systems proposed in \cite{BEG2018}. \item For a symmetric banded matrix $A$ these novel approximations \eqref{appformula} yield a computable reconstruction of the associated matrix function $\psi_1(A)$ which exhibits decaying properties comparable to the best existing theoretical bounds and significantly superior to the behavior of the corresponding polynomial approximations.
+The matrix function $\psi_1(A)$ can thus be manipulated efficiently using its resulting data-sparse format combined with the rank-structured matrix technology \cite{EGH_book}. \item Note that the rational part of \eqref{appformula} has poles $\{\pm ik\}_{k=1,\ldots,m}$.
+The choice of a fixed set of poles can be advantageous in view of application to rational Krylov methods for computing $\psi_1(A)$ or $\psi_1(A)\B v$, as well as for error analysis. \end{enumerate}